-To be successful as a Flagger, you should have excellent communication skills and be able to work effectively as part of a team.
-Ultimately, a top-notch Flagger should demonstrate sound knowledge of state traffic regulations as well as exceptional observation skills.
+To be successful as a flagger, you should have excellent communication skills and be able to work effectively as part of a team.
+Ultimately, a top-notch flagger should demonstrate a sound knowledge of state traffic regulations as well as exceptional observation skills.

 - Using hand signals and direction signs to direct traffic around road construction sites.

 - Communicating with other flaggers using hand-held radios to direct two-way traffic onto a single lane.

 - Informing the construction crew of any traffic issues that may affect their safety.

 - Appropriately positioning warning and detour signs around construction sites.

 - Setting up barricades and traffic cones along construction sites to cordon off certain areas.

 - Removing all signs, barricades, and traffic cones upon completion of construction work.

 - Assisting the construction crew in the removal of rubble, debris, and hazardous materials.